misoboute/ProTest/README.md

 # ProTest
-A minimalistic test framework written in C++ providing scenario based, stateful, acceptance testing where application user interface is mocked using test stubs.
+A minimalistic test framework written in C++ providing scenario based, stateful acceptance testing where application user interface is mocked using test stubs.
+Refer to Sample.cpp for usage guidance.
+The sample defines a simple application class, fake user interface implementing the same abstract interface as the application requires, a test context to hold test state and pass it on among steps, and a few test steps.
+It then adds all the test steps to a test scenario.
+Then the default() main function is inserted.
+If you compile, link and execute the Sample, you will have an idea of what you should expect when you have finished writing your test.